gcallah/work/chaps/weber.md

 of God, were saints.
 More suitable instead was a hatred and contempt for the sinner as an enemy of God..."
 (2011: 132-133).

-If the above statements were intended by Weber as "partisan" endorsements of Protestantism as superior to Catholicism, I would recommend against hiring him as a marketer.
+If the above statements were intended by Weber as "partisan" endorsements of Protestantism as superior to Catholicism, I would recommend against hiring him as a marketing consultant.

 ### Tawney